 Government jobs in India are much sought-after due to the job security they offer and associated perks and benefits.
 Individuals who are in government jobs can also avail the benefit of pension upon retirement.
 However, not many government employees enjoy good pay scales and may therefore be on the lookout for alternative sources of income through investments.
 One such avenue that many government employees often explore is investing in the stock markets.

-But, the question that arises is, can government employees invest in stock markets like any other individual?
+But, the question that arises is, can government employee invest in stock markets and can government employee do trading like any other individual?
 Are there any limits or restrictions on them?
 Let’s find out.

 What kind of stock market investment is permitted for government employees?